Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/beast/swarm-of-quippers.md

 NoteIcon: monster
 BestiaryType: beast
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-338, Princes of the Apocalypse, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, The Wild Beyond the Witchlight, Journeys through the Radiant Citadel, Dragonlance: Shadow of the Dragon Queen, Keys from the Golden Vault.
+338, Princes of the Apocalypse, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, The Wild Beyond the Witchlight, Journeys through the Radiant Citadel, Dragonlance: Shadow of the Dragon Queen, Keys from the Golden Vault.
 Available in the SRD and the Basic Rules."
 ---
 # [Swarm of Quippers](2-Mechanics/CLI/bestiary/beast/swarm-of-quippers.md)
 *Source: Monster Manual p.
-338, Princes of the Apocalypse, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, The Wild Beyond the Witchlight, Journeys through the Radiant Citadel, Dragonlance: Shadow of the Dragon Queen, Keys from the Golden Vault.
+338, Princes of the Apocalypse, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Dragon of Icespire Peak, The Wild Beyond the Witchlight, Journeys through the Radiant Citadel, Dragonlance: Shadow of the Dragon Queen, Keys from the Golden Vault.
 Available in the SRD and the Basic Rules.*

 > [!note] The Nature of Swarms
 >